abrasive/shairport/README.md

 Shairport Sync (Development Branch)
 =============
 This branch -- 2.3 -- is the development branch of Shairport Sync and is unstable.
-To access the stable version, please switch to the 2.2 branch.
+To access the stable branch, please switch to the 2.2 branch.

 What is Shairport Sync?
 ----------